-Other healthy, nutritious treats that I make for my chickens include my Peeps' Pumpkin Pie and Chickens' Soup, Molt Muffins and Alfalfa Cake Protein Treats.
+Other healthy, nutritious treats that I make for my chickens include my Peeps’ Pumpkin Pie, Chickens’ Soup, Molt Muffins and Alfalfa Cake Protein Treats.
 Click on the links for the recipes!

-- avocado flesh (not skin and not pits!)
+- avocado flesh (but not skin or pits)

 - tomatoes (can cause gastric upset in large quantities)